kevinguebert/kevinguebert-netlify/content/2018/03/2018-03-27-responsibilities-of-a-software-architect.md

 ---
 title: "Responsibilities of a Software Architect"
-path: "/2018/03/27/responsibilities-of-a-software-architect"
+slug: "responsibilities-of-a-software-architect"
 date: "2018-03-27T21:59:00.000Z"
 tags: ["Design It","Books","Coding"]
+draft: false
+template: "post"
-excerpt: "While reading this new book, my posts may become more programming based.
+description: "While reading this new book, my posts may become more programming based.
 I will try and throw in some other more personal-growth posts in along with it, but today's posts is from the verrrryyy first..."
 ---

 While reading this new book, my posts may become more programming based.
 I will try and throw in some other more personal-growth posts in along with it, but today's posts is from the verrrryyy first chapter of *Design It!*.